wix-incubator/erb/composer/wnp-bootstrap-session/README.md

  - development - does not load config, but instead uses preconfigured session key from [wix-session-crypto](../../security/wix-session-crypto).devKeys
  - production - loads keys from config (see `./templates`).

-Module supports config overrides via environment variables.
+Module supports config overrides via environment variable.
 Given environment variables are provided, config will not be loaded.
-Environment variables:
+Environment variable:
  - WIX-BOOT-SESSION-MAIN-KEY
- - WIX-BOOT-SESSION-ALTERNATE-KEY

 ## install